nhz-io/chas/README.md

 The above methods call the respective methods of the [join stream][split-join-url] if the event argument is `'data'` or call the `super` method otherwise

+#### Events
+* data
+  * The listener will receive the message coming from the other end of the channel the message can be either `String`, `Object` or `Array`.
+The channel is originally intended to transfer JSON object.

 ### [Service][service.coffee-url]

 ### [Server][server.coffee-url]